DD4WH/monitoR/README.md

 Time-scheduled recordings of animal vocals with subsequent automatic classification can deliver a nice piece of additoonal information and can largely save time and money for nature conservation work!

 Also, it can help to keep students doing valuable stuff in Covid-19 situations :-).

+This github repository contains the code used for doing the auto-ID part of this fun and educational project.

+HAVE A LOOK AT THE DETAILED INFORMATION IN THE WIKI !
+[HERE]